-Repetitive Loss Area (RLA) #1 is located on the southeast bank of Joe Creek, between E. 57th St. and E. 57th Pl., and east from Joe Creek to Columbia Pl.
-There are 19 single-family residences and one repetitive loss property in the Repetitive Loss Area, all of them in the original Joe Creek floodplain.
-The homes were built from 1956 through 1959 and are upscale, ranch-style, masonry brick structures in very good condition.
-Between 1979 and 1993 storm sewer backup and overland flow in the neighborhood generated four claims totaling \$8,166.
-The individual claims were for \$1,000 (1979), \$3,818 (1980), \$2093 (1984), and \$1,225 (1993).
-Three of the claims (those for 1979, 1984 and 1993) were for a single residence - the local repetitive loss property.
+Repetitive Loss Area (RLA) #16 is located on the north and south sides of Little Joe Creek, between about S. 53rd and S. 55th Sts., from Sandusky Ave. east to Toledo Pl.
+The Repetitive Loss Area is about 1,400 feet west of the Yale Avenue bridge over Little Joe Creek and 4.5 miles above the creek's junction with the Arkansas River.
+There are 14 single-family residences, including one repetitive loss property in the RLA, and nine of the 14 properties have filed flood insurance claims at one time or another.
+The homes were built from 1951 through 1958 and are predominantly ranch-style frame structures in Average to Good+ condition.
+Between 1979 and 1990 creek flooding, storm sewer backup and overland flow in the neighborhood generated 15 claims totaling \$59,294.
+Nine of the damage claims were for 1979, with the remaining six occurring in 1981, 1982, 1984, 1985, 1990, and 1994.
+Six claims were for less than \$500, and six others were above \$1,000.
+The individual claims averaged about \$4,000, and ranged from a low of \$143 to a high of \$25,219.
+Three properties accounted for 10 of the claims, for a total of \$44,721-about 75% of the total amount.
+Four of the claims (those for 1979, 1981, 1982 and 1985) were for a single residence-the local repetitive loss property.
 Since channel modifications were completed by the US Army Corps of Engineers in the 1980s, the only recent reported overbank flooding along Joe Creek was in 1984.
 The channelization project removed this area from FEMA's Special Flood Hazard Area (SFHA) and the City of Tulsa's Regulatory Floodplain (TRFP).
-What flooding remains is due to storm sewer backup, inadequate storm drainage in the generally level terrain.
+What flooding remains is due to storm sewer backup, inadequate storm drainage in the generally level terrain, and homeowner landscape modifications.

-The general location of RLA #1 is shown on the map below, and a more detailed aerial photo/topography map on page 4.
+The general location of RLA #16 is shown on the map on page 2, and a more detailed aerial photo/topography map on page 5.
 The detailed map identifies residential properties, County Assessor parcels, floodplains and the existing storm sewers and inlets system.